PolyU SPEED BSSc (Hons) in Psychology - Full-time

 Notes

-1. Students who have not met the equivalent standard of undergraduate degree Language and Communication Requirements (LCR) under GUR are required to take up to 9 additional credits in LCR (2 subjects in English & 1 subject in Chinese, 3 credits each).
-They will be advised if they are required to take LCR subjects on admission.
+1. Students who have not met the equivalent standard of undergraduate degree Language and Communication Requirements (LCR) under GUR during their prior studies in an Associate Degreee / Higher Diploma programme are required to take up to 9 additional credits in LCR, including 2 subjects in English and 1 subject in Chinese of 3 credits each.
+They are English for Academic Studies I, English for Academic Studies II and Chinese Communication for College Students / Elementary Chinese.
+The additional credit / subject requirements will be reflected on the "My Graduation Requirements" accessible from the Student Portal as the programme commencement approaches.
+Students concerned are required to pay additional fees after programme commencement.

-2. Students from un-related disciplines (i.e. holders of Associate Degree or equivalent qualification not in Social Sciences related disciplines) with good academic results may also be considered for admission to this programme.
-These students will be required to take up to 9 additional foundation subjects if they have not completed similar subjects before.
+3. Students from un-related disciplines (i.e. holders of Associate Degree or equivalent qualification not in Social Sciences related disciplines) with good academic results may also be considered for admission to this programme.
+These students will be required to take up to 3 additional foundation subjects if they have not completed similar subjects before admission.
+The additional credit / subject requirements will be reflected on the "My Graduation Requirements" accessible from the Student Portal as the programme commencement approaches.
+Students concerned are required to pay additional fees after programme commencement.

 Entrance Requirements